Copying ndarrays

 print(reference1)

-• In the above Python program, the references reference0, reference1 and reference2 all point to the same ndarray object.
+• In the above example Python code, the references - reference0, reference1 and reference2 all point to the same ndarray object.

-• Changes made through any of references reflect in the original ndarray object.
+• Changes made through any of the references reflect in the original ndarray object.

 Output: